Life Force Homeopathy

 Hepatitis B Surface Antigen (HBsAg): It can be detected in high levels in serum during acute or chronic hepatitis.
 The presence of HBsAg indicates that the person is infectious.

 Hepatitis B Surface Antibody (anti-HBs): The body normally produces antibodies to HBsAg as a part of the normal immune response to infection.
 The presence of anti-HBs is generally interpreted as indicating recovery and immunity from HBV infection.
-Anti-HBs also develops in a person who has been successfully vaccinated against hepatitis B.
+Anti-HBs also develops into a person who has been successfully vaccinated against hepatitis B.

 Hepatitis B e Antigen (HBeAg): This is found in the serum during acute and chronic hepatitis B. The presence of Hepatitis B envelope antigen (HBeAg) indicates that the virus is replicating and the infected individual has high levels of HBV.